cloud-66-internal/help.cloud66.com/_skycap/tutorials/adding-a-new-service.md

 * Learn how to [update an existing service](/skycap/tutorials/updating-an-existing-service.html)
 * Learn how to [roll back to an older version of your application](/skycap/tutorials/rolling-back-using-snapshots.html) using Snapshots.
+* Learn how to use [Habitus](/skycap/tutorials/using-habitus-with-skycap.html) with Skycap